Data-Analytics-Team-PESU/OSMI-Data-Analysis/README.md

 *Data Analysis on the OSMI Survey Datasets*

 ### About the Datasets
-OSMI is a non-profit organization dedicated to raising awareness about mental health and wellness in tech and open source communities.
-It is responsible for collecting a repository of data sets, one for each year since 2014, regarding mental health in the tech workplace.
-We look to aggregate all these datasets to analyze overarching trends regarding mental health attitudes in the workplace throughout the years.
+The non-profit organization, [OSMI](https://osmihelp.org/) is involved in raising awareness and providing resources to support mental health and wellness in tech and open source communities.
+It has contributed to the public a repository of datasets, collected throughout the years since 2014 through questionnaires.
+We look to aggregate these datasets to analyze overarching trends regarding attitudes and perception of mental health in the workplace throughout the years.

 Sources for the datasets:
 1. [Research from OSMI](https://osmihelp.org/research)